 For the London 2012 Olympic Games, Tim was selected to lead the chiropratic team at the sailing village in Weymouth and currently works with the Great Britain Paralympic squad at their training village in Bath.
 He was selected to work as a chiropractor for the London IAAF World Athletic Championships in 2017.

-He has worked at the British indoor, outdoor and World Masters Athletics Championships.
-He went to Budapest with the successful GB Masters Judo team and currently works with the GB Paralympics team at the Bath Olympic training village.
+He has also worked at the British Indoor, Outdoor and World Masters Athletics Championships and travelled to Budapest with the successful GB Masters judo team.

 Included in his many post graduate qualifications is the ICSSD (the International Chiropractic Sports Science Diploma).
 This qualifies him to work at major international sporting events.

 He has also qualified for the latest, gold standard, soft tissue Active Release Technique™ that is widely used in elite sport.